siligam/dummyxarray/docs/CF_STANDARDS_APPROACH.md

 # CF Standards Approach

-## Design Decision: cf_xarray Integration
+## Design Decision: cf_xarray as Required Dependency

-This document explains why we use `cf_xarray` for CF standards compliance instead of creating our own implementation or using IOOS compliance-checker.
+This document explains why we use `cf_xarray` as a **required dependency** for CF standards compliance instead of creating our own implementation or using IOOS compliance-checker.

 ## The Problem